stefaniehansen/pivot/DEVELOPMENT.md

-Currently, we only support Javascript transpilation.
+ ### General Development
+ We use yarn as a package manager.
+Install yarn globally using `npm i -g yarn` and then run the one-time setup script `yarn link` to enable you to run pivot as a global command line utility.
+To run our test scripts through the transpiler, use `yarn run test`.

 ### Creating a Language Map
 Create a language map with a name formatted like `<programming language>-<human language>.json` in `./language-maps`.
 You may use `javascript-spanish.json` as a guide.
 The keys are javascript keywords and the values are translated keywords.
+Currently, we only support Javascript transpilation.

 ### Contributing a Keyword Syntax Rule
 We use [sweet.js](https://www.sweetjs.org/) to parse and transpile code.
 Take a look at their documentation to get a sense